ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    topology also the access links which are capable of supporting the transparent client layers, defined in {{client-description}} and in
    {{CLIENT-SIGNAL}}.
-These links can also be multi-function access links that can be configured as a transparent client physical links (e.g., STM-64 physical link) or as an OTUk trail.
+These links can also be multi-function access links that can be configured as transparent client physical links (e.g., STM-64 physical link) or as an OTUk trail.

    In order to support the EPL and EVPL services, described in